-No concentration-dependent or statistically significant increase in mRNA levels was observed for any of the GalNAc siRNAs evaluated, while the positive and negative control compounds elicited expected magnitudes of response (Fig. 2).
+No concentration dependent or statistically significant increase in mRNA levels was observed for any of the GalNAc-siRNAs evaluated while the positive and negative control compounds elicited expected magnitudes of response (Figure 2).
 There were also no measurable increases in enzyme activity following any of the GalNAc-siRNA treatments (data on file).
-Metabolic stability for inclisiran was determined during the induction study and the results demonstrated that inclisiran was highly stable (<5% depletion) over the 24-hour exposure period (Table 6).
+Metabolic stability for inclisiran was determined during the induction study and results demonstrated that inclisiran was highly stable (<5% depletion) over the 24-hour exposure period (Table 4).